-Hint: Variable names must be unique in zenon.
+Note: Variable names must be unique in zenon.
 If driver variables are to be imported from drvvar.dbf again, the variables that were imported beforehand must be renamed.

-- Variables for modem information are only supported by modem-compatible drivers - Driver variables for the polling cycle only for pure polling drivers - Connection-related information such as ErrorMSG only for drivers that only edit one connection at a a time
+- ▶ Driver variables for the polling cycle only for pure polling drivers - ▶ Connection-related information such as ErrorMSG only for drivers that only edit one connection at a a time